Ragenose/t2ee/doc/code_quality_review.md

 ### Front-end

-Angular apps are modular, the front-end webpage is split into different components that define the screen elements and use services to provide specific functionality not directly related to views.
+Angular apps are **modular**, the front-end webpage is split into different components that define the screen elements and use services to provide specific functionality not directly related to views.

 ```.
 src